yubol-bobo/llm_survival/README.md

 This project provides a **comprehensive individual model analysis** of Large Language Model (LLM) robustness using advanced survival analysis methods.
 The analysis evaluates **each LLM independently** with baseline Cox models, stratified/frailty analyses, and time-varying models to understand model-specific conversation breakdown patterns and coefficient profiles.

+> **CARG is the proposed method in this study.** All models are evaluated on the same filtered set of conversations (only those with round_0 == 1, and only rounds 1–8 are analyzed) to ensure a fair, rigorous comparison of survival capability under adversarial interactions.

 ## 🎯 Key Features

 - **🤖 Individual Model Focus:** Each LLM analyzed independently with dedicated modeling